 Above The Fold The top section of a web page that is visible to users without scrolling.

-A/B Testing The top section of a web page that is visible to users without A method of comparing two versions of e.g. a web page, design or message, with the goal to determine which one performs better.
-The comparison is achieved by splitting visitor traffic into control and treatment, and displaying variant A to one group, and variant B to another.
+A/B Testing A method of comparing two versions of e.g. a web page, design or message, with the goal to determine which one performs better.

-Add-to-Basket (ATB) The action of adding a product to a basket page.
-Amazon Web Services (AWS): A cloud hosting provider.
+Add-to-Cart (or Add-to-Basket) The action of adding a product to a cart/ basket page.

 Application Program Interface Requests (API Requests) A method of communication between software, e.g. a specific application and a programmer.
 It describes what functionality is available, how it should be used, and what format it will accept and return.

 Attribute Messaging Attribute Messaging, otherwise known as Product Badging, is used to highlight a key feature (i.e. attribute) or selling point of a product.

 Authority Messaging Messaging to help shoppers make decisions based on brand influence, e.g labelling an item a ‘top pick’, or a ‘must have’.
 Users are influenced by authority messaging based on their perception of, and trust in, a particular brand.

 Average Order Value The typical total amount a customer spends each time they place an order.
 AOV is calculated by dividing total revenue by the total number of orders.